 I personally don’t recommend this business idea to teenagers, but I’m listing it here anyway for discussion.

-Art, Craft, and Music
+Make Money from Art, Craft, and Music

 For artistically-inclined teenagers.
 Make a profit by putting your skills to use.